-A launch of the Aboriginal Map is anticipated to occur 1 August 2018 at Desert Park Alice Springs, Northern Territory.
-The launch will involve Aboriginal representatives of the Lake Eyre Basin Community Advisory Committee, who will be handing over the Aboriginal Map to the Australian Institute of Aboriginal and Torres Strait Islander Studies for future management.
-For further information on the launch, or if you wish to attend, please contact Lake Eyre Basin Secretariat at LEB Secretariat.
+The Aboriginal Way Map was launched on 1 August 2018 at Desert Park Alice Springs, Northern Territory.
+The launch involved Aboriginal representatives of the Lake Eyre Basin Community Advisory Committee, who handed the Aboriginal Way Map to the Australian Institute of Aboriginal and Torres Strait Islander Studies for future management.
+For further information please contact Lake Eyre Basin Secretariat at LEB Secretariat.

 Aboriginal Way Map background

 [Click on the image to view a larger version of the map]

 The Lake Eyre Basin ‘Aboriginal Way’ Map is an initiative from the second Lake Eyre Basin Aboriginal Forum held in 2006.